 The right experience and skillset

-Managing an Identity Management service in PPP mode demands the ability to implement all the related infrastructure and operate it throughout the contract.
-This process requires technical skills and in-depth field experience to guarantee nationwide deployment in an efficient and timely manner.
+Managing an Identity Management service in PPP mode demands implementing all the related infrastructure and operating it throughout the contract.
+This process requires technical skills and in-depth field experience to guarantee nationwide deployment efficiently and timely.

 References are vital to providing the public authority with confidence in its future partner.

-Furthermore, the public authority must pay careful attention to the profiles of all the employees who will manage the service going forward, in particular, the technical staff.
+Furthermore, the public authority must pay careful attention to the profiles of all the employees who will manage the service in the future, in particular, the technical staff.

 That's because they represent the first level of control to warrant those operations throughout the service chain are always undertaken securely.